-The fair will be an outdoor event in the parking lot area, in front of The Melting Pot.
+The fair will be an outdoor event in the parking lot area.
 It is the same area where we have been for the past 2 events.
 Tents and/or table cloths will not be provided.
 We are not able to accommodate businesses requiring electricity.

 Will electricity be available?

 Unfortunately, we are not able to provide electricity to the booths.